The Perry 'Family'

 Dr Karen Wonnacott

-"After gaining my PhD, I worked for DairyCo, the milk division of AHDB, as an R & D Manager, and I now work for BOCM PAULS as a National Ruminant Technical Manager.
-The skills I acquired from the PhD process enabled me to lay solid foundations for a successful career.
-I am truly grateful to the Perry Foundation."
+"After gaining my PhD, I worked for DairyCo, the milk division of AHDB, as an R & D Manager, then moved on to BOCM PAULS, now ForFarmers, as a National Ruminant Technical Manager and I now work for a family-run animal feed company in the South West, Crediton Milling Company as a Ruminant Nutritionist.
+I absolutely love my job and take great pride in helping to make a positive difference to the farming families and businesses that I am blessed to work with.
+The skills that I acquired from the PhD process enabled me to lay solid foundations for a successful career.
+I am truly grateful to the Perry Foundation for their guidance and support."

 Prof Leon Terry